Wound licking: History and legend

-Modern cases

-There are contemporary reports of the healing properties of dog saliva.
-Fijian fishermen are reported to allow dogs to lick their wounds to promote healing, and a case of dog saliva promoting wound healing was reported in the Lancet medical journal.

 Risks

 As with the licking of wounds by people, wound licking by animals carries a risk of infection.
 Allowing pet cats to lick open wounds can cause cellulitis and sepsis due to bacterial infections.
 Licking of open wounds by dogs could transmit rabies if the dog is infected with rabies, although this is said by the CDC to be rare.
 Dog saliva has been reported to complicate the healing of ulcers.
 Another issue is the possibility of an allergy to proteins in the saliva of pets, such as Fel d 1 in cat allergy and Can f 1 in dog allergy.
 Cases of serious infection following the licking of wounds by pets include: